PublicMakings/6040cnc/Stepper Driver/readme.md

 #### TingG

 I decided to throw out the crap original motor drivers and try the TinyG instead.
 I don't want to cut wires just in case I can find original form factor drivers that work, so I idetified the motor signal and power supply connectors as JST VH 3.96mm.
 Check out [this link](http://dangerousprototypes.com/blog/2017/06/22/dirty-cables-whats-in-that-pile/) to go down the rabbit hole on different connector specs.

+TinyG can run straight over the terminal or with [Chilipeppr](chilipeppr.com/tinyg).
+Try [testing your motors](https://github.com/synthetos/TinyG/wiki/Connecting-TinyG) in the terminal first, then moving on to troubleshooting the more complex Chilipeppr interface.
+Remember that you can't be connected to both Coolterm and Chilipeppr at the same time, and that Chilipeppr requires that you run a [JSON server](https://github.com/chilipeppr/serial-port-json-server/releases) on the computer that is connected to TinyG via USB.